vishnupriya2801/face-recognition/README.md

-# Image-recognition-with-tensor-flow
+# Face recognition

-Classifying images of the CIFAR-10 dataset using tensorflow in python
+Classifying images of the AT&T Fcaedataset using kers in python